smalhotra5/WalmartTaskListSub/README.md

 Run the source code with an IDE and add any needed external jar files provided in the Jar Files folder.

-The application is currently linked to an amazon cloud database so upon startup it will load the tasks currently in the database.
+The application is currently linked to an amazon cloud database so upon startup it should load the tasks currently in the database.

 You can use the provided CSV to add new tasks or manually enter tasks with GUI elements location, task viewer, additional notes, etc...